-If you’re stumped on direction to give your florist, the amount of inspiration out there can be overwhelming.
+If you’re stumped on what direction to give your florist, we understand; the amount of inspiration out there can be overwhelming.
 Not only that, but so much of what is out there on Pinterest, Instagram, and blogs are so over-the-top it really doesn’t help the couple that wants something a little more, eh, budget friendly.
-And even if budget isn’t your primary concern, huge and extravagant centerpieces may just not be your thing.
-Because, sometimes simpler is just better.
+And even if budget isn’t your primary concern, huge and extravagant centerpieces may not be your thing.
+Sometimes simpler is just better.

-All-white blooms, including elegant calla lilies, were placed in simple glass containers of different shapes to create a polished centerpiece setup.
+All white blooms, including elegant calla lilies, were placed in simple glass containers of different shapes to create this polished centerpiece setup.

 It doesn't get more simple than mono-fleur (aka, using only one type of flower).
-Talk to your florist about what's in peak seasonality for your wedding date (in this case it was lilac) and then have them go to work arranging using only that flower.
-Unless of course the answer is peonies, which could be pretyyy expensive unless you are using single stems!
+Talk to your florist about what's in peak seasonally for your wedding date (in this case it was lilac) and then have them go to work arranging using only that flower.
+Unless of course the answer is peonies, which could be pretty expensive unless you are using single stems.

 Having a tropical wedding?
-You don't have to go all birds of paradise and hibiscus, try having your florist source local greenery in varying sizes and then arranging them as single stems in clear bottles (not mason jars!).
-This is also a really great budget saver!
+You don't have to go all birds of paradise and hibiscus, try having your florist source local greenery in varying sizes and then arrange them as single stems in clear bottles (not mason jars).
+This is also a really great budget saver.

-Instead of preciously designed, tight and neat arrangements, try having your florist design centerpieces that are looser and feel more natural, maybe with wildflowers instead of big face flowers like peonies or garden roses.
+Instead of preciously designed, tight and neat arrangements, try having your florist design centerpieces that are looser and feel more natural.
+Like wildflowers instead of big face flowers such as peonies or garden roses.